 Graduates of the Citizens Academy (Phoenix, Tucson and Flagstaff) are invited to join our FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA).
-Our organization is a non-profit 501(c)3 sole and separate from the FBI and we actively support the community outreach efforts of the FBI Phoenix field office.
+Our organization is a non-profit 501(c)3 separate and apart from the FBI, and we actively support the community outreach efforts of the FBI Phoenix field office.

 FBIPCAAA Financial info